moosefs/moosefs/README.md

 ```
 It is recommended to use XFS as an underlying filesystem for disks designated to store chunks.

-4. Change the ownership and permissions to `mfs:mfs` to above mentioned locations, e.g.:
+4. Change the ownership and permissions to `mfs:mfs` to above mentioned locations:
 ```
 chown mfs:mfs /mnt/chunks1 /mnt/chunks2 /mnt/chunks3
 chmod 770 /mnt/chunks1 /mnt/chunks2 /mnt/chunks3